Merit 22

-The Merit 22 is an American trailerable sailboat that was designed by Paul Yates as a racer-cruiser and first built in 1981.
+The Merit 22 is a sailboat first built in 1981.

 The Merit 22 is a development of the larger Merit 25 by the same designer.

 Production

 The design was built in the United States by Merit Marine, a company founded by the designer.
 The boat was built from 1981 until 1986, with 600 completed, but it is now out of production.

 Design

 The Merit 22 is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a locking lifting keel.
 It displaces 2000 lb and carries 600 lb of lead ballast.
 It has foam for positive flotation.

 The boat has a draft of 4.00 ft with the keel extended and 2.00 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a drop-down dinette table on the port side of the main cabin, that converts to a double berth, plus a quarter berth on the starboard side.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink, while an icebox doubles as the companionway step.
 The head is located in the bow cabin on the starboard side under the "V"-berth.
 Cabin headroom is 45 in with the cabin pop-top closed and 72 in with it open.

 The design has a PHRF racing average handicap of 219 and a hull speed of 5.7 kn.